Tentative agreement would allow Alberta to withhold doctor pay to balance physician budget | CBC News

 "The AMA further acknowledges that nothing in this agreement fetters the minister's authority or discretion with respect to the physician services budget."

-CBC News has reached out to Shandro and the AMA for comment.
+CBC News has reached out to Shandro for comment.
+An AMA spokesperson said doctors are declining comment during the ratification period.

 This won't occur for overspending in 2021-22 through 2023-24 attributed to physician growth exceeding population growth.